Imitation Bootstrapped Reinforcement Learning: Introduction

-Our goal is to design a sample efficient RL algorithm that can effectively utilize prior data and autonomously self-improve.
-The goal is for this policy to achieve better performance than using only IL on the prior data, and to mitigate deterioration caused by distribution shift.
-In this paper, we propose \emph{Imitation Bootstrapped Reinforcement Learning} (IBRL), a novel method to combine IL and RL for sample efficient learning.
-IBRL first trains an imitation policy on the provided demonstrations, and then explicitly uses this IL policy in two phases to \emph{bootstrap} standard RL training.
-First, both the IL policy and RL policy propose an action during the online interaction phase, and the agent executes the action by either policy that has a higher Q-value.
-Second, during the training phase of RL, the target for updating the Q-values bootstraps from the \emph{better} action among the ones proposed by either the RL or the IL policies.
-Additionally, similar to prior work, the replay buffer for RL is pre-filled with the demonstrations to further accelerate learning. \cref{fig:algo} illustrates the core idea of IBRL, and how an IL policy is explicitly integrated in the interaction and training phase of RL.
-By leveraging a standalone IL policy throughout training, IBRL benefits from the IL policy's generalization and consistent support for every stage as it gradually makes progress towards solving a task.
-Furthermore, the modular nature of IBRL allows for a flexible framework, where we can use different architectures for each component, e.g., using different image encoders for the IL vs. RL policy, which was not possible in prior work that usually use a single architecture for both RL and IL.
-For instance, we show that the ResNet-18 image encoder \citep{he2016deep} often yields high performance when training IL, but can lead to disastrous performance in RL, while a shallower ViT-based encoder \citep{dosovitskiy2020image} that performs worse in IL performs much better in RL.
+We propose \emph{imitation bootstrapped reinforcement learning} (IBRL), a method to effectively combine IL and RL for sample-efficient reinforcement learning.
+IBRL first trains a separate, standalone imitation policy on the provided demonstrations with a powerful neural network that is much deeper than the ones normally used in online RL.
+Then IBRL explicitly uses this IL policy in two phases to accelerate RL training.
+First, during the online interaction phase, both the IL policy and RL policy propose an action and the agent executes the action that has a higher Q-value according to the Q-function being trained by the RL.
+Second, during the training phase of RL, the target for updating the Q-values again bootstraps from the better action among the ones proposed by either the RL or the IL policies.
+Similar to prior work, we also pre-fill the RL replay buffer with the demonstrations to provide learning signals before the policy collects its first online success. \cref{fig:algo} illustrates the core idea of IBRL, and how an IL policy is explicitly integrated in the interaction and training phase of RL.
+By keeping the IL policy separate, IBRL does not need explicit regularization loss to prevent catastrophic forgetting and thus eliminate the need to search for proper hyperparameters to balance RL and IL.
+It also allows the IL to utilize deeper, more powerful networks that may be hard to train in RL with sparse reward.
+By explicitly considering actions from the IL policy, IBRL improves the quality of exploration and value estimation when the RL policy is inferior.
+It may also benefit from any potential generalizations of the IL policy in states beyond the limited demonstration data.